Desk.com or SupportBench Which is the Best Customer Support Service for Your Business?

 Desk.com features a knowledge base and customer portal that includes branding, so clients will see your brand whenever they log in.
 The setup is quite easy, as you can simply copy and paste query information into the knowledge base, so you do not need a web designer to update the information.
 One thing it lacks is the option to create forums or message boards.

-SupportBench’s self-service is expansive, including a knowledge base, a customer portal and forums.
+SupportBench’s self-service and customer support services are expansive, including a knowledge base, a customer portal and forums.
 Everything is fully customizable, meaning that branding and logos are consistent with the rest of the platform.
 The most impressive piece of SupportBench’s self-service is the way that forum posts are actually integrated as case tickets.
 By making the posts actual cases, it means that agents can escalate issues, reply directly to the customer in a chat, collect statistics or assign tasks to resolve the ticket to another department.

 Comparison: While Desk.com offers clients the ability to log into a branded portal to search for answers, the lack of a forum is a drawback.
 SupportBench’s innovative method of integrating message posts as tickets cuts down on agent time and allows for a seamless workflow to resolve issues.